Reachability Labs measuring reachable future under commitment

 Program evidence by maturity level.

-Resolved flagship: random 3-SAT
+Oracle-backed calibration: random 3-SAT

 Measured constructive accessibility transition at n=1000, confirmed finite-asymptote prediction, oracle bridge, rewind depth, and late visible failure.